cloudmesh/client/docs/source/man/man.rst

       VALUE  the value to set the key to

     Options:
-       --cloud=CLOUD    the name of the cloud [default: general] --format=FORMAT  the output format [default: table]
+       --cloud=CLOUD    the name of the cloud
+       --format=FORMAT  the output format [default: table]

     Description:
        Cloudmesh contains a cloudmesh.yaml file that contains templates for multiple clouds that you may or may not have access to.
-Hence it is useful to activate and deacivate clouds you like to use in other commands.
+Hence it is useful to activate and deactivate clouds you like to use in other commands.

        To activate a cloud a user can simply use the activate